bvr/bvr.github.io/_posts/2024-09-19-iterator-slice.md

 }
 ```

-This common use allows us to recursively traverse the specified directory `..\_posts` and yield an entry to each `.md` file.
-Now if I want to process those files in blocks of 10 items, what options I have?
-At first, I implemented simple function to provide list of items:
+This code recursively traverses the `..\_posts` directory and yield an object for each `.md` file.
+But what if I want to process these files in blocks of 10?
+Let's explore some options.

+## A Custom `block_of` Function

+At first, I wrote a simple function to gather items into blocks:

 ```perl
 sub block_of {